gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The taller one looked over at the nag I'd been given, then back at me.
 I shrugged *what can you do?* "More worried now about getting this tooth done," I mumbled around my swollen jaw.
 "You two have plans?"
-Turned out they didn't---probably didn't even know how to *make* plans somewhere that had buildings taller than a man on horseback---so I told them where I'd be and how to get there without getting lost and left them to admire their new-found loves.
+Turned out they didn't—probably didn't even know how to *make* plans somewhere that had buildings taller than a man on horseback—so I told them where I'd be and how to get there without getting lost and left them to admire their new-found loves.

 It was a hot day, with just a couple of runaway clouds in a baking blue sky.
 A